HactarCE/dotfiles/README.md

 # Dotfiles

 These are my [dotfiles](https://askubuntu.com/questions/94780/what-are-dot-files).
 Use them however you see fit.
+I use a [bare git repository](https://www.atlassian.com/git/tutorials/dotfiles) with the alias `dot` (abbreviated `d`) to manage them.

 I am currently using macOS on an M2 Macbook Pro.